SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 Some context-specific formatting is used in this post:

 > Parts of this post where i'll write about Windows-specific stuff will have this background.
+> You'll notice they're much longer than Linux ones - Windows is a PITA.
+> Linux is preferred.
+I will still explain everything step-by-step for Windows, but in case of issues - try Linux.
 {.windows-bg}

 > And parts where i'll write about Linux-specific stuff will have this background.